Petronilla of Aragon: Queen regnant

 At El Castellar on 13 November 1137, Ramiro abdicated, transferred authority to Ramon Berenguer, and returned to monastic life.
-Ramon Berenger de facto ruled the kingdom using the title of "Prince of the Aragonese" (princeps Aragonensis).
+Ramon Berenger ruled the kingdom using the title of "Prince of the Aragonese" (princeps Aragonensis).

 In August 1150, when Petronilla was fourteen, the betrothal was ratified at a wedding ceremony held in the city of Lleida.
 Petronilla consummated her marriage to Ramon Berenguer in the early part of 1151, when she reached the age of 15.
 The marriage produced five children: Peter (1152–57), Raymond Berengar (1157–96), Peter (1158–81), Dulce (1160–98), and Sancho (1161–1223).
 While she was pregnant with the first, on 4 April 1152, she wrote up a will bequeathing her kingdom to her husband in case she did not survive childbirth.
+Even before the death of her father Ramiro II, Petronilla was using the title Queen of Aragon in her will, written in 1152.

 While her husband was away in Provence (1156–57), where he was regent (since 1144) for the young Count Raymond Berengar II, Queen Petronilla remained in Barcelona.
 Accounting records show her moving between there and Vilamajor and Sant Celoni while presiding over the court in Raymond Berengar's absence.

 After her husband's death in 1162, Petronilla received the prosperous County of Besalú and the Vall de Ribes for life.
 As a widow, she was the only ruler of Aragon for the next two years.

 Regent

+Even after the death of her husband Ramon Berenguer IV, the titles of Petronilla were Queen of Aragon and Countess of Barcelona in the document about her abdication in 1164.
 Her eldest son was seven years old when, on 18 June 1164 (Actum est hoc in Barchinona XIIII kalendas julii anno Dominice incarnationis M C LXIIII), Petronilla abdicated the throne of Aragon and passed it to him.
 When Raymond Berenguer inherited the throne from his mother, he changed his name to Alfonso out of deference to the Aragonese.
 The second son, named Peter, then changed his name to Raymond Berenguer.
 Her son and heir was only seven years old when she abdicated in his favor, and so she continued to rule after her abdication, this time acting as his regent during his minority.

 Petronilla died in Barcelona in October 1173 and was buried at Barcelona Cathedral; her tomb has been lost.
 After her death, Besalú and Vall de Ribes reverted to the direct domain of the count of Barcelona, her son Alfonso, who by 1174 had bestowed Besalú on his wife, Sancha.
 In the Ribes, the local bailiff, Ramon, had carved out for himself "a virtually independent administrative authority" there.
 He had conducted an inventory for Petronilla after Raymond Berenguer's death, and his son and namesake was in power in 1198.